ajhall/ptt-lab-aspnet-docker/lab-exercise-bonus-06.md

 Microsoft provides [`dotnet` Docker images](https://hub.docker.com/r/microsoft/dotnet/) on Docker Hub that you can use as a base.
 These images give you a minimal Linux environment that's fully prepared to run .NET Core apps.

 Many other maintainers provide similar images for their own applications, too.
-For example, you might use an [nginx](https://hub.docker.com/_/nginx/) image to start from the base of a webserver that's ready to go, [MySQL](https://hub.docker.com/_/mysql/) for a database, or [golang](https://hub.docker.com/_/golang/) to build apps with the Go programming language.
+For example, you might use an [nginx](https://hub.docker.com/_/nginx/) image to start with a webserver that's ready to go, [MySQL](https://hub.docker.com/_/mysql/) for a database, or [golang](https://hub.docker.com/_/golang/) to build apps with the Go programming language.

 Take a look at the common tags listed on the [`dotnet` repository](https://hub.docker.com/r/microsoft/dotnet/).
 One of them is `2.1-aspnetcore-runtime`, which is exactly what you'll need to run your ASP&#46;NET Core app.
 To specify a specific image by its tag, add a colon after the repository name (`microsoft/dotnet:2.1-aspnetcore-runtime`).
 If you don't specify a tag, Docker will automatically try to use the `latest` tag.